 In light of global attention on the achievement of Universal Health Coverage by 2030 as described in the Sustainable Development Goals (SDGs),5 many international organizations have focused on the global availability of human resources.
 The WHO has developed a global strategy on human resources for health for planners and policy-makers, informed by a multi-year consultation process.
-The document is framed around six objectives and global milestones for both 2020 and 2030 and may be a useful resource for understanding global objectives related to human resources for health.4 These global and national strategies relevant to human resources for health will be discussed in greater detail in B4.
-Workforce (forthcoming), though we present a few relevant considerations here.
+The document is framed around six objectives and global milestones for both 2020 and 2030 and may be a useful resource for understanding global objectives related to human resources for health.4 These global and national strategies relevant to human resources for health will be discussed in greater detail in the Workforce module, though we present a few relevant considerations here.

 Worldwide, nurses and midwives represent the largest proportion of the health workforce.
 In fact, the density of nurses, but not doctors, is found to have a significant impact on maternal mortality, and a well-regulated nursing staff has been found to improve patient satisfaction and health outcomes.7 Therefore, bolstering the nursing and midwifery workforce can have a considerable positive impact on health in certain contexts.
 It is important to note that the responsibilities and training for nurses and midwives as well as the definitions of the professions may differ between countries, and it is important to match their skills with other types of providers to meet population needs.8 A rapid review exploring the effectiveness and cost-effectiveness of nursing and midwifery interventions found that while some studies show positive impact, the findings across all identified studies are mixed and often there is insufficient data to draw a clear conclusion.8 Additionally, much of the identified evidence is from high-income countries and acute care rather than LMIC or PHC, respectively.
 A systematic review of 36 papers on nurse and midwifery workforce interventions found that national and state policies to strengthen the workforce have been successful in improving access and equity.
 These interventions were generally focused on increased education and training, deployment to underserved areas, and task shifting of services typically delivered by doctors to nurses and midwives.7 A few tangible lessons from this review include: